elenavanengelenmaslova/mocknest-wiremock-on-faas/README.md

 - `AZURE_URL`: Set to your Azure Function App endpoint
 - `admin_function_key`: Set to your Azure Function admin key (for admin operations)
 - `client_function_key`: Set to your Azure Function mocknest key (for client operations)

+### How to use the Postman collections
+1. Open Postman and Import the files from `docs/postman`:
+   - `AWS MockNest Conf Demo.postman_collection.json`
+   - `Azure MockNest Conf Demo.postman_collection.json`
+   - `Demo Example.postman_environment.json`
+2. Select the imported environment and fill in variables:
+   - For AWS: `AWS_URL`, `api_key`
+   - For Azure: `AZURE_URL`, `admin_function_key`, `client_function_key`
+3. Run the folders in the collection in order:
+   - Reset mappings
+   - Create mapping(s)
+   - Call mocked API
+   - View near misses / list mappings
+   - Delete mappings
+4. Refer back to the Use Cases diagram at the top of this README to understand typical flows.

 ## Questions or Issues
 If you have questions or encounter issues, please log them in the repository's issue tracker: